Scotland has some of the most stringent and challenging energy targets in the world to meet our climate-change targets.

 This graph can be used as a discussion starter - Click on the graph to view a larger version.

-Scottish Renewables data - Click on the Scottish Renewables link to see compiled data about Scotland’s renewable energy sector to track the industry’s growing contribution to our energy needs, our economy and our environment.
+Scottish Energy Statistics - Click on the Scottish Renewables link to see compiled data about Scotland’s renewable energy sector to track the industry’s growing contribution to our energy needs, our economy and our environment.

 These Coal Mining maps from The Coal Mining History Resource Centre can help you find any coal mines in your area.
 (This is an archived website and is no longer maintained).